Awareness of thoughts is a powerful meditation method that can bring clarity, tranquility, and insight to the mind.

 If you speak more than one language, keep in mind that thoughts may come in any of your fluent languages.
 Certain styles of thoughts may only come in certain languages, solely due to linguistic reasons.

 If the method is working, your thoughts will become simultaneously crystal clear, unwavering, and calm.
 The gaps between thoughts will become deeper and richer.
 Thoughts will become fewer and less intense, less compulsive, yet they will be more authentic.
+The mental clarity and depth of insight brought on by this method are unparalleled.
+It is also an essential counterbalance for the methods of being and allowing.

 It is a common experience that when you explain or teach something to someone, you yourself understand it better.
 This happens because you have consciously expressed your thoughts about the subject in an effort to communicate them.